 - Chef of Iron - Mildly, and potentially played straight if you take additional combat classes, but the Chef class does provide two abilities that're useful in combat in addition to all of its mundane cooking.

 - The Chess Master: The Mastermind class, which focuses on manipulating the battlefield and one's allies to win.

 - Critical Existence Failure: Averted.
 An injury system was added both to prevent this trope and discourage turtling - every time a target passes their 50% mark for Hit Points, or suffers grievous damage in some other way, they receive a Hit Point max draining Injury.
-1 results in a cumulative 10% Hit Point reduction, and 5 or more will make every action the user chooses to make cause them further Hit Point loss.
+1 results in a cumulative 10% Hit Point reduction, and 5 or more both increases damage taken and harms the victim whensoever they do much of anything but move.
 Ten or more and that's all she wrote.
 Injuries are not readily healed by potions and Moves alone, though some Features can mitigate them.